discordx-ts/discordx/docs/docs/decorators/commands/slashgroup.md

 ### group on class level

-When @SlashGroup decorate a class it groups all the Slash commands in the class
+When @SlashGroup decorate a class it creates a group command entry.

 ```
 maths